roxma/envrc-rs/README.md

 > direnv is actually creating a new bash process to load the stdlib, direnvrc
 > and .envrc, and only exports the environment diff back to the original shell

-On the contrast, envrc is simpler.
+However, envrc is simpler.
 It starts a new interactive bash shell and load the `.envrc` for you.
 The shell exits and returns your terminal back to the parent shell after you `cd` out of the directory.

 ## Usage